CluedIn-io/CluedIn.Documentation/_docs/0-gettingStarted/Creating an Account/Multitenant Solutions.md

 Why would I want to use multi-tenancy?

 If you have one installation of CluedIn, but you have very different use-cases and data sources that must be isolated with no blending of data across data sources, then this would be a good reason to support multi-tenancy.
 Your CluedIn license has no restrictions on how many accounts you can have - so it is more about organization of data more than anything.

+Can I host all my customers on one CluedIn instance, but have different accounts for each?

+If you are a partner of CluedIn, you will know that you cannot use the same license across customers unless agreed with your CluedIn account manager.

+Can I have multi-tenant support, but each customer gets their own database instances?

+Yes, you technically can but you have to be aware of the cost overheads of running it like this.
+It will most likely be more advantageous to simply run different instances.